cloudfoundry/community/governing-board/charter.md

         -   (3) Elections may be run either via the [Condorcet Internet Voting Service](https://civs1.civs.us/) or via a deployment of [Elekto](https://elekto.dev/) administered by the CFF staff.

+    -   iv) Term Assignment

+        -   (1) In the case where the seats to be filled in an election cycle are of different term lengths, the longer-term seats will be allocated as evenly as possible across the member companies winning seats.
+Within this distribution across member companies, precedence for the longer-term seats will given to the elected members with higher rankings in the election results.

 -   f)  TOC Member Resignations or Removal

-    -   i) In the case where a TOC member resigns or is removed from the TOC by the Governing Board, the remaining members of the TOC will determine whether the vacant seat either will remain vacant until the next annual election cycle, or will be filled by using the results of the latest election.
+    -   i) In the case where a TOC member resigns or is removed from the TOC by the Governing Board, the remaining members of the TOC will determine whether the vacated seat either will remain vacant until the next annual election cycle, or will be filled by using the results of the latest election.

     -   ii) When making this decision, the remaining members of the TOC should consider whether too much time has elapsed since the latest election cycle for its results to represent the community adequately.